ghostkcleung/tft_framework/md/bitmap.md

 # Bitmap Image

 You can show a bitmap image to the screen by the reading from File.
 Ususally it is read from SD card (or SPIFFS when using ESP32).
-For the usage of File IO, you can see the following tutorial:
+For the usage of File I/O, you can see the following tutorial:

 https://docs.arduino.cc/learn/programming/sd-guide